-A traditional paella pan has a wide and shallow cooking area, slopping sides and two curved handles for easy manipulation during cooking and transport to the table.
-Some paella pans have the dimpled interior that traps small amounts of liquid and helps cook evenly.
+A traditional paella pan has a wide and shallow cooking area, sloping sides, and two curved handles for easy manipulation during cooking and transport to the table.
+Some paella pans have a dimpled interior that traps small amounts of liquid and helps cook evenly.

 The large cooking area allows the rice to be spread in a thin layer to encourage evaporation and develop a golden caramelized crust.
-To serve a larger group of people, you need a pan larger in diameter, because the rice layer should only be a 1/2″ thick.
-You also need to provide adequate heat source which should fit the size of the pan.
+To serve a larger group of people, you need a pan larger in diameter because the rice layer should only be 1/2″ thick.
+You also need to provide an adequate heat source that should fit the size of the pan.
 When a large pan is positioned over a single burner you must rotate the base to control the distribution of the heat.

 The traditional pan for paella is slightly rounded by design which is more noticeable when you use the pan on an induction or ceramic cooktop than on a gas stove.
 For an induction cooktop, you need a pan with a completely flat bottom, to make the contact with the cooktop surface for even cooking.
 Also, be aware that on ceramic/glass cooktops you can’t rotate the pan while cooking because of the delicate cooktop surface.

-An even heating is essential to prevent burning and make a truly delicious paella.
-It is important to choose the pan made from a thin material that offers a quick and uniform heating performance, and therefore good control over the cooking process.
+Even heating is essential to prevent burning and make truly delicious paella.
+It is important to choose a pan made from a thin material that offers a quick and uniform heating performance, and therefore good control over the cooking process.

-The drawback is that a carbon steel pan requires a special care, such as the initial preparation, hand washing and regular seasoning.
+The drawback is that a carbon steel pan requires special care, such as initial preparation, hand washing, and regular seasoning.

-To clean the pan after uses, scrub off any food residue and hold it under boiling water.
+To clean the pan after use, scrub off any food residue and hold it under boiling water.
 If there is burnt rice on the bottom, fill the pan with water and let it sit for a while.
-Wash with a soft nylon pad and hot water, rinse well and dry immediately.
-Never use harsh detergents or abrasive scrapers as they can remove some of the seasoning from the cooking surface.
+Wash with a soft nylon pad and hot water, rinse well, and dry immediately.
+Never use harsh detergents or abrasive scrapers as they can remove some of the seasonings from the cooking surface.

 Using the pan helps season it, so it will cook better and it will also become nonstick with use.
 The pan will gradually discolor as it seasons.

-The drawback is that stainless-steel is less heat conductive than carbon steel.
-The exception is All clad paella pan that has heat-responsive aluminum core which ensures fast and even heating.
+The drawback is that stainless steel is less heat-conductive than carbon steel.
+The exception is an All-clad paella pan that has a heat-responsive aluminum core which ensures fast and even heating.